DiveGearAdvice.comUpdated May 2026

 What to Avoid

-Open-cell neoprene for recreational diving: Open-cell suits are for freedivers and spearfishers who need maximum warmth in thin material.
-They're fragile, require lubricant to don, and rip easily on boat ladders and rocky shore entries.
-Stick with standard closed-cell neoprene for scuba.
+Open-cell neoprene for recreational scuba: Open-cell suits are for freedivers who need maximum warmth in minimal thickness.
+They're fragile, require lubricant to don and doff, and rip easily on boat ladders and rocky entries.
+Standard closed-cell neoprene is the right material for recreational scuba.

 ---

-Fit is everything.
+Fit above all else.
 A wetsuit should feel snug everywhere with no air pockets or loose fabric.
-New suits feel tight initially but stretch slightly after a few dives.
-If you can't move your arms freely or the suit bunches at joints, try a different size or brand.
-Different manufacturers cut for different body types, Bare tends to run athletic, Cressi runs standard, Fourth Element accommodates broader torsos.
+New suits feel tight initially but break in after 3-5 dives.
+The checklist: raise both arms above your head -- if the suit pulls tight across the torso, it's too small.
+Check the crotch and knee positioning.
+The neck seal should contact skin without choking.
+Different manufacturers cut differently: Bare tends to run athletic, Cressi runs standard, Fourth Element accommodates broader torsos.
+When between sizes, go up.

-One suit or two?
-If you dive exclusively in warm water (Caribbean, Hawaii, Florida summer), a single 3mm suit handles everything.
-If you dive California or the Northeast, you need 7mm capability.
-The middle ground is tricky.
-Many divers own a 3mm for tropical travel and a 5mm or 7mm for home waters.
+One suit or two.
+If you dive only warm water (Caribbean, Hawaii, Florida summer), a 3mm handles everything.
+If your home dive site is California or the Northeast, you need 7mm capability.
+The middle ground is where many divers end up owning two: a 3mm for tropical travel and a 5mm or 7mm for home.
+That's not a failure of planning -- it's the correct answer when your dive sites genuinely require different protection.

-Maintenance matters: Rinse thoroughly after every dive.
-Salt residue accelerates neoprene breakdown.
-Hang on a wide hanger (not wire) away from direct sunlight.
-Store hanging, never folded.
-These habits extend suit life from two years to five or more.
+Maintenance.
+Rinse thoroughly with fresh water after every dive.
+Salt residue accelerates neoprene breakdown faster than age does.
+Hang on a wide padded hanger, never wire.
+Store away from direct sunlight and ozone sources like electric motors.
+These habits take five minutes and extend suit life from two years to five or more.

 ---